 How to Earn a Million Dollars for Retirement

 Bad times in the market with a recent graph of S&P 500

 But instead of balanced funds, the point here is that I also wondered about 100% stocks (like the S&P 500 Index funds for example).
-Any X% percentage withdrawal rate might seem safe if the fund average earning gain was X% to support it, but years vary in gains, at an irregular rate.
+Any X% percentage withdrawal rate might seem safe if the fund average earning gain was X% to support it, except years vary in gains, at an irregular rate.
 A 50% loss (say $100 down to $50) requires a 100% gain to recover, which might take a few years.
 The bonds in balanced funds used to pay more to aid that, but times change, and with interest rates increasing now, bonds are also losing money now (see below).
 The 4% concept specifically means the withdrawal dollars are adjusted each year to not exceed withdrawing more than 4% of the then current fund.
 And market years do vary erratically, when a couple or three seriously bad years in a row can make a serious departure from the average.
 So the rule examines market history verifying survival of all starting dates enduring all known bad year periods.
 This sites S&P 500 calculator (link at top above) has the Test that does the same thing, with variable withdrawal rates.
 The future is unknown of course, but knowing the history should help know what possibilities could happen (the 2000 decade was particularly poor).

 Origin of the 4% Rule: Interest rates of bonds were higher in older years, and the purpose of a balanced fund (Balanced meaning equities mixed with some degree of bonds, often 40% composed of bonds called 60/40 stocks/bonds) was market safety, because bonds are not affected by the market, and the bonds contributed to help tide it over in bad market times.